bombs-kim/pythonp/README.md

 #### `p`
 A handy print function with commandline usage in mind.
-It has the same interface as the default `print` function except that it specially handles a single iterable as an argument, in which case it prints as many times as the number of elements in the iterable.
+It has the similar interface to the built-in `print` with a few exceptions.
+- It specially handles a single iterable as an argument, in which case it prints as many times as the number of elements in the iterable.
 Giving extra positional arguments along with an iterable is not allowed.
+- A newline character `'\n'` is removed automatically, if it exists at the end.
+If you hate this implicitness, you can always return to `print`.

 #### `lines`
 Standard input lines where each line ends with a newline